trollfot/dolmen.app.authentication/src/dolmen/app/authentication/README.txt

-Credentials plugins are responsible for the extraction of credentials, in order to identify a user. ``dolmen.app.authentication`` provides a single plugin, out of the box.
+Credentials plugins are responsible for the extraction of credentials, in order to identify a user. ``dolmen.app.authentication`` provides a single plugin, out of the box - Cookies Credentials.

 Cookies Credentials
 -------------------